ludwigschubert/flow-simulator/README.md

 ```

 Start by moving `say_hello_world.py` from `playground` to `playground/tasks`.
-Results are created in `greetings`, as specified in that task.
+Flow creates results in `greetings`, as specified in that task.
 Then, within 'playground' subfolder, create or move new inputs in/to specified input directories.